ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.FilesFoldersApi();
+let apiInstance = new DocspaceApiTypescript.FilesFoldersApi();
 let folderId = 9846; // Number | The folder ID of the history request. let opts = {
-  'fromDate': new Api.ApiDateTime(), // ApiDateTime | The start date of the history request.
+  'fromDate': new DocspaceApiTypescript.ApiDateTime(), // ApiDateTime | The start date of the history request.
-  'toDate': new Api.ApiDateTime(), // ApiDateTime | The end date of the history request.
+  'toDate': new DocspaceApiTypescript.ApiDateTime(), // ApiDateTime | The end date of the history request.
   'count': 1234, // Number | The number of records to retrieve for the folder history.
   'startIndex': 1234 // Number | The starting index from which the history records are retrieved in the request.
 };